-In this section, we provide an overview of our executive compensation philosophy and describe the material components of our executive compensation program for our named executive officers.
-The compensation for our named executive officers ("NEOs") is set forth in the 2023 Summary Compensation Table and the other compensation tables contained in this proxy statement.
+In this section, we provide an overview of our executive compensation philosophy and describe the material components of our executive compensation program for our named executive officers ("NEOs").
+The compensation for our NEOs is set forth in the 2023 Summary Compensation Table and the other compensation tables contained in this proxy statement.
 This Compensation Discussion and Analysis (or CD&A) section reflects that our NEOs for 2023 were: